BPS-space/bps-space.github.io/IMU-Selection/IMU-Selection.md

 | BMI055 | $6.61 |  9 (Acc/Gy/Mag) | ±16g  ±2000°/sec ±13gauss | 16Bit(gyro/mag) 14bit(acc) | ±80mg ±2º/s ±.04 gauss| No | Yes, same sensors as the BNO but without the processor |
 | BMX055 | $7.99|  6 (Acc/Gy) | ±16g  ±2000°/sec  | 16Bit | ±80mg ±2º/s | No | Yes, same sensors as BNO minus magnetometer and processor |
 | BMI088 | $7.87 |  6 (Acc/Gy) | ±24g  ±2000°/sec | 16Bit | ±20mg ±1º/s | One | Yes, good newer sensors with lower drift figures and stable readings|

+There is litererally hundreds of IMU's out there to choose from.
+Make sure you do your research and follow this guide to find the best one for your project.
+Keep in mind, once you receive your IMU, you have a lot of software to write to pull orientation out of it.
+There is no simple way to do this, just do your research and work through it bit by bit.